fbosch/waybar-nixos-updates/README.md

 Credit goes to [this project](https://github.com/J-Carder/waybar-apt-updates) for the idea and starting point.

 ## Dependencies:
 This script assumes your flake is in ~/.config/nixos and that your flake's nixosConfigurations is named the same as your $hostname.

-Commands/Programs:
+It also uses the following commands/programs:
 1. `nix` - Used for `nix flake update` and `nix build` commands
 2. `nvd` - Used for comparing system versions (`nvd diff`)
 3. `notify-send` - Used for desktop notifications.
 Part of the libnotify library, which is commonly included by default or easily installed.